Rutjake/halvat/README.md

 The application uses the same API interface as Shelly.

 ## NOTE!
-You need to install the CORS plugin in your browser to see the data.
+You need to install the CORS plugin in your browser to see the data.<br>
 (it's a server setting that I can't control.)

 ### Language